Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 - [Web apps](java-sdk-azure-web-apps-samples.md)
 - [SQL Database](java-sdk-azure-sql-database-samples.md)

-A complete [reference](java-sdk-reference.md) is available for all packages and classes in the Azure libraries for Java.
+A unified [reference](java-sdk-reference.md) is available for all packages in both the service and management libraries.